Cebu, Philippines

 What are the schools in Cebu like?

 "Cebu is home to a number of excellent international and bilingual schools.
 One of the best international schools in Cebu is the Cebu International School (CIS).
 CIS is an independent, non-sectarian, co-educational day school offering a comprehensive curriculum from pre-kindergarten to grade 12.
 The school is accredited by the Western Association of Schools and Colleges (WASC) and the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 CIS offers a rigorous academic program that prepares students for college and university studies.
 Another excellent international school in Cebu is the Cebu International Academy (CIA).
 CIA is a private, non-sectarian, co-educational day school offering a comprehensive curriculum from pre-kindergarten to grade 12.
 The school is accredited by the Western Association of Schools and Colleges (WASC) and the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 CIA offers a rigorous academic program that prepares students for college and university studies.
 The Cebu Japanese School (CJS) is one of the best bilingual schools in Cebu.
 CJS is a private, non-sectarian, co-educational day school offering a comprehensive curriculum from pre-kindergarten to grade 12.
 The school is accredited by the Japanese Ministry of Education and the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
-CJS offers a rigorous academic program that prepares students for college and university studies in both Japanese and English," remarked one expat living in Cebu with children attending .
+CJS offers a rigorous academic program that prepares students for college and university studies in both Japanese and English," said one expat in Cebu with children at .

 What are the pros and cons of living in Cebu?